 If you are pregnant and have tested positive to COVID-19, you should contact your maternity care providers, like your doctor or midwife, immediately.
-They will be able to assess your condition and advise you on the best way to access your regular maternity care while you are isolating with COVID-19.
+They will be able to assess your condition and advise you on the best way to get your regular maternity care while you are isolating with COVID-19.

 How is COVID-19 treated if I’m pregnant?

 If you have been advised that you can safely recover from COVID-19 at home, there are several things you can do to relieve the symptoms: